Dunsfold: Dunsfold Park

 In October 1960 the then Hawker Siddeley flight tested its Hawker P. 1127 prototype, the development aircraft that led to the Hawker Siddeley Harrier, the first VTOL jet fighter bomber.
 Final assembly of the Harrier and the Hawk trainer aircraft was at Dunsfold.
 Hawker Siddeley became part of British Aerospace in 1977.
 On 2 July 1986 British Aerospace's deputy chief test pilot Jim Hawkins was killed at Dunsfold when his developmental Hawk 200 crashed.
 On 24 June 1999 British Aerospace announced the closure of Dunsfold as part of a restructuring; Hawk final assembly had been transferred to Warton in 1988 and Harrier production finished in 1998.

 Post-British Aerospace

 In 2002, BAE Systems (British Aerospace's successor) sold Dunsfold Park to The Rutland Group and The Royal Bank of Scotland forming Dunsfold Park Ltd with the intention of developing the site as Britain' s most sustainable village with 2500 homes.

+Dunsfold Park was the home to Wings and Wheels, an air and motor show that ran from 2005 until 2019, when it closed.
 Since 2002, the BBC motoring show Top Gear has been recorded at the park using the former paint shop as a studio and parts of the runways and taxiways of the aerodrome as a test track.

 The Young Drivers Track

 Some of the track (The Young Drivers Track) is now used by many driving schools and instructors to enable under seventeen-year-olds to learn to drive.

-Dunsfold Park is the home to Wings and Wheels, an air and motor show that has been running for many years now and typically held in late August.
-Currently run by the site owners, Dunsfold Park Ltd, it will continue until the park is redeveloped.